Chart Color Schemes

 Bray Park is positioned among the lower quartile of areas assessed nationally for population growth based on AreaSearch's assessment of recent, and medium term trends

-As of Nov 2025, the population of Bray Park (Qld) is estimated at around 10,671, reflecting an increase of 400 people since the 2021 Census.
-The resident population was estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024 and an additional 37 validated new addresses since the Census date.
-This level of population equates to a density ratio of 2,398 persons per square kilometer, placing it in the upper quartile relative to national locations assessed by AreaSearch.
-Overseas migration contributed approximately 70.0% of overall population gains during recent periods.
-AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area released in 2024 with a base year of 2022.
+Based on analysis of ABS population updates for the broader area, as of Nov 2025, Bray Park (Qld) statistical area's (Lv2) population is estimated at around 10,679.
+This reflects an increase of 408 people since the 2021 Census, which reported a population of 10,271.
+The change is inferred from AreaSearch's estimation of resident population at 10,651 following examination of the latest ERP data release by the ABS (June 2024) and an additional 37 validated new addresses since the Census date.
+This level of population equates to a density ratio of 2,399 persons per square kilometer, placing it in the upper quartile relative to national locations assessed by AreaSearch.
+Population growth for the area was primarily driven by overseas migration contributing approximately 70.0% of overall population gains during recent periods.

-For areas not covered and years post-2032, Queensland State Government's SA2 area projections released in 2023 based on 2021 data are adopted.
-Proportional growth weightings are applied for age cohorts using ABS Greater Capital Region projections released in 2023 based on 2022 data.
-Population projections anticipate lower quartile growth, with Bray Park (Qld) expected to grow by 231 persons to 2041, reflecting an increase of 2.0% over the 17 years.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
+For any SA2 areas not covered by this data, and for years post-2032, Queensland State Government's SA2 area projections are adopted, released in 2023 based on 2021 data.
+It should be noted that these state projections do not provide age category splits; hence where utilised, AreaSearch is applying proportional growth weightings in line with the ABS Greater Capital Region projections for each age cohort (released in 2023, based on 2022 data).
+Looking at population projections moving forward, lower quartile growth of national areas is anticipated.
+Bray Park (Qld) (SA2) is expected to grow by 231 persons to 2041 based on aggregated SA2-level projections, reflecting an increase of 1.9% in total over the 17 years.

 Frequently Asked Questions - Population